conwetlab/ckanext-oauth2/README.rst

     $ git clone https://github.com/conwetlab/ckanext-oauth2
     $ python setup.py develop

-Add the following to your CKAN .ini file:
+Add the following to your CKAN `.ini` file:

 .. code-block:: ini

     ckan.plugins = oauth2 <other-plugins>

+    ## OAuth2 configuration
+    ckan.oauth2.logout_url = /user/logged_out/a
+    ckan.oauth2.register_url = https://YOUR_OAUTH_SERVICE/users/sign_up
+    ckan.oauth2.reset_url = https://YOUR_OAUTH_SERVICE/users/password/new
+    ckan.oauth2.edit_url = https://YOUR_OAUTH_SERVICE/settings

-Update your who.ini to make use of OAuth2.
+Update your `who.ini` to make use of OAuth2.
 You must set an Authentication plugin.
 In this example we use `auth_tkt`:

 .. code-block:: ini